Solod-S/google-calendar-api/README.md

 # Google Calendar API Integration with Node.js

 This Node.js application demonstrates integration with the Google Calendar API.
-It allows users to authenticate via Google, list their calendars, and view upcoming events in their Google Calendar.
+It allows users to authenticate via Google, list their calendars and tasks, and view upcoming events in their Google Calendar.

 ## Features

 - OAuth2 Google Authentication
 - Listing all Google Calendars
+- Listing all Google Tasks
 - Viewing upcoming events in specified Google Calendars

 ## Getting Started